2026 is the centenary of The Church of England in Lancashire (Blackburn Diocese) CLICK HERE FOR CENTENARY UPDATES AND RESOURCES

 Many of you will now be making plans to celebrate Christmas and doubtless will both rejoice in the Incarnation and use this great festival as an opportunity to reach out to those beyond the Church with the good news of Jesus Christ.

-A number of recent parish missions in our Diocese and across Lancashire have thrown up some good practice which is equally applicable to how we celebrate Christmas.
+Our Diocesan Director of Mission, Rev. Steve Haskett, recommends the following good practice from previous parish missions in our Diocese which is applicable to how we celebrate Christmas.

 • Invite.
 There is nothing like personal invitation to encourage people to come along to Christmas celebrations.
 Equip your people to invite – perhaps by encouraging them to pray for those they’re going to invite or by giving them Christmas cards or invitations to hand out.
 Remember the old mantra which is corny but effective: ‘I’m going.
 It’s going to be good.
 Why don’t you come too?’